Dolphin2Point1/ash-structure-utils/README.md

 ## Type sizes

 To get the size of a struct from its `ash::vk::StructureType`, import the module `ash-structure-utils::type_sizes`.
-This allows you to cast to `VulkanSized` which lets you call `.get_type_size()` on a structure type.
-This returns a usize equal to the amount of bytes fo the required structure type.
+This allows you to cast to `VulkanSized` which lets you call `.get_type_size_and_alignment()` on a structure type.
+This returns a tuple containing a usize equal to the amount of bytes for the structure type and the alignment of the structure type.
 This is useful for cloning unknown `ash::vk::BaseOutStructure`s or `ash::vk::BaseInStructure`s, which can be used for feature resolution.